JamesWoolfenden/pike/SECURITY.md

 - A description of the vulnerability and its impact
 - Steps to reproduce (a minimal Terraform/OpenTofu snippet is ideal)
-- The version of `pike`, OpenTofu/Terraform, and the affected provider
+- The version of `rampart`, OpenTofu/Terraform, and the affected provider
 - Any suggested mitigation or fix

 ## Supported Versions